alepaez-dev/next-js-with-tailwind3-with-storybook-with-typescript/README.md

 yarn && yarn storybook
 ```

-If you use npm make sure to erase yarn.lock as it is not recommended to mix package managers.
+If you use npm make sure to delete yarn.lock as it is not recommended to mix package managers.

 If it is the first time you run ```yarn storybook``` and the components won't render as expected(image below) make sure to refresh or hard refresh if needed.